openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## presentation_definition\_uri {#request_presentation_definition_uri}

 `presentation_definition_uri` is used to the retrieve the `presentation_definition` from the resource at the specified URL, rather than being passed by value.
-The authorization server will send a GET request without additional parameters.
+The AS will send a GET request without additional parameters.
 The resource MUST be exposed without further need to authenticate or authorize.

 For example the parameter value "https://server.example.com/presentationdefs?ref=idcard_presentation_request" will result in the following request